Let us make the difference.

 HMCTS web pages have also been updated:

-Currently all offices remain open as all Staff have system access from home, so normal service will continue.
+Currently all offices remain open as all Staff have system access on days when working from from home so normal service is uninterrupted.
 Clients and others can continue to contact us by phone and email as normal.

 We are confident that, by taking this approach, we can ensure that public health is protected and that your matter is dealt with as efficiently as possible.